 Dogs are adorable beings.
 They can ease away your stress and make you feel like you’re never alone.
-However, once he starts chewing sofa cushions, favourite slippers, and the legs of your new wooden chair, they can surely test your patients.
+However, once he starts chewing sofa cushions, favourite slippers, and the legs of your new wooden chair, they can surely test your patience.
 It can even make you think why you even decided to get a dog in the first place.

 But, guess what?